ropensci-archive/opendata/README.md

 -   [RAdwords](http://cran.rstudio.com/web/packages/RAdwords/index.html): A package for loading Google Adwords data.
 [Source on GitHub](https://github.com/jburkhardt/RAdwords)
 -   [RGA](http://cran.rstudio.com/web/packages/RGA/index.html): Provides functions for accessing and retrieving data from the [Google Analytics APIs](https://developers.google.com/analytics/).
 Also, the RGA package provides a shiny app to explore data.
 There is another R package for the same service (RGoogleAnalytics); see above entry.
 -   [RGoogleAnalytics](http://cran.rstudio.com/web/packages/RGoogleAnalytics/index.html): Provides functions for accessing and retrieving data from the Google Analytics API.
 [Source on GitHub](https://github.com/Tatvic/RGoogleAnalytics/issues).
 There is another R package for the same service (RGA); see next entry.
--   The [<span class="Ohat">RGoogleDocs</span>](http://www.Omegahat.org/RGoogleDocs/) (not on CRAN) package is an example of using the RCurl and XML packages to quickly develop an interface to the Google Documents API.
+-   The [RGoogleDocs](http://www.Omegahat.org/RGoogleDocs/) (not on CRAN) package is an example of using the RCurl and XML packages to quickly develop an interface to the Google Documents API.
--   [<span class="Ohat">RGoogleStorage</span>](http://www.Omegahat.org/RGoogleStorage/) (not on CRAN) provides programmatic access to the Google Storage API.
+-   [RGoogleStorage](http://www.Omegahat.org/RGoogleStorage/) (not on CRAN) provides programmatic access to the Google Storage API.
 This allows R users to access and store data on Google's storage.
 We can upload and download content, create, list and delete folders/buckets, and set access control permissions on objects and buckets.
--   [<span class="Ohat">RGoogleTrends</span>](http://www.Omegahat.org/RGoogleTrends/) (not on CRAN) provides programmatic access to Google Trends data.
+-   [RGoogleTrends](http://www.Omegahat.org/RGoogleTrends/) (not on CRAN) provides programmatic access to Google Trends data.
 This is information about the popularity of a particular query.
 -   [translate](http://cran.rstudio.com/web/packages/translate/index.html): Bindings for the Google Translate API v2
 -   [translateR](http://cran.rstudio.com/web/packages/translateR/index.html) provides bindings for both Google and Microsoft translation APIs.